OotyOoty

 • "how much coffee for cold brew"

 Not all keywords want the same content.
 Someone searching "cold brew coffee ratio" wants a specific answer.
 Someone searching "best cold brew maker" is comparing products.
-The same page cannot serve both well.
+One page can't serve both well.

-This tells you which keywords belong in your beginner's guide (informational), which need a separate product comparison article (commercial/transactional), and which you should probably skip entirely.
+This tells you which keywords belong in your beginner's guide (informational), which need a separate product comparison (commercial/transactional), and which you should skip.

 Search Intent Classification